|

 levels of knowledge and skills despite structural and patriarchal

+constraints as well as different educational backgrounds.
 Participatory initiatives have to protect themselves against the

 danger that people who have had access to a better education on